bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Update the Chris-store UI by replacing the Undux with Redux.
 - Design an efficient front-end interface of Chris to interact between users and cloud server by using Redux.
 - Understand the multiparty computation structure, implement some components to optimize the front end to help users retrive data faster.
-- Deploy UI to MOC and scale test in the MOC.
+- Deploy ChRIS store to MOC using Openshift and scale test in the MOC.

 Potential stretch goals:
 - Get page response time down